We may earn affiliate commissions for the recommended products. Learn more.

 Speed comparison: Avast VPN or NordVPN

 The internet speed with an active VPN is one of those things that varies based on many factors.
-It’s possible to test the general tendencies, but keep in mind that your results might be different than what I presented below.
+It’s possible to test the general tendencies, but keep in mind that your results might be different from what I presented below.
 With that in mind, let’s look at the speeds of Avast VPN vs NordVPN.

 For this test, I used the fastest tunneling protocol of each application.
 In NordVPN’s case, it was NordLynx, its in-house variant of the speedy WireGuard.
 As for Avast, I used OpenVPN UDP, which is the best choice available on this VPN.